July 14-18, 2025

 Is transportation provided?

-Families will need to arrange transportation to Falconer Middle/High School daily for the start of camp.
-A school bus will take students to the observatory, and on the return trip will stop at both Frewsburg High School and at Falconer High School for parent pick up at the end of camp each day.
-On Friday, parents/guardians attending the open house at the observatory can sign students out at the observatory and drive them home, or pick them up at each school.
+Families will need to arrange transportation to Jamestown Community College, Jamestown campus, daily for the start of camp and for pick up daily.
+A Falconer Central Schools school bus will take students to the observatory and return to JCC each day.
+On Wednesday night and Friday afternoon, parents/guardians attending events at the observatory can sign students out at the observatory and drive them home, or pick them up at each school.

 What food will be provided?